RFBCodeWorks/ClickOnceApplicationDeployment/README.md

 Provider has been designed to mimick System.Deployment.ApplicationDeployment class.
 Depending on the target framework, different methods will be used by the dll to provide the core ClickOnce functionality.
 Targets: Net472, Net48, .NetCoreApp3.1, and .Net5-windows

-.Net compatibility provided by: https://github.com/derskythe/WpfSettings
+.Net compatibility provided by: https://github.com/derskythe/WpfSettings  (Relies on SyRoot.KnownFolders, included in the Nuget Package.)
 .NetFramework utilizes system.deployment.dll

 Available as a NuGet package here: